chef/knife-windows/README.md

     knife windows listener create --cert-passphrase "strong_passphrase" --hostname "*.cloudapp.net" --cert-thumbprint "bf0fef0bb41be40ceb66a3b38813ca489fe99746"

-You can get the thumbprint for existing certificates in local store using the following powershell command:
+You can get the thumbprint for existing certificates in local store using the following PowerShell command:

     Get-ChildItem -path cert:\LocalMachine\My